 - 1 tbsp honey

-- Combine flour, 3 ounces of butter, granulated sugar, baking powder, and salt in food processor and process until the butter is fully incorporated (about 15 seconds).
-Add the remaining 3 ounces butter and pulse until butter is reduced to pea-size pieces (12 to 15 pulses).
-Transfer mixture to large bowl.
-Stir in berries.
+- In the bowl of a food processor, combine the flour, 85 g or 3 oz of butter, granulated sugar, baking powder, and salt.
+Process until the butter is fully incorporated (15 seconds).
+Add the remaining butter and pulse until the butter is reduced to pea-size pieces (12 to 15 pulses).

-- Beat the milk, whole egg and egg yolk together in a separate bowl.
-Make a well in the center of the flour mixture and pour in the milk mixture.
-Using a rubber spatula, gently stir the mixture, scraping from the edges of the bowl and folding inward until a very shaggy dough forms and some bits of flour remain.
+- In a medium bowl, beat the milk, whole egg and egg yolk together.
+Make a well in the centre of the flour mixture and pour in the milk mixture.
+Using a rubber spatula, gently fold the mixture, scraping from the edges of the bowl and folding inward until a very shaggy dough forms and some bits of flour remain.
 Do not overmix.

-- While the scones are baking, combine the melted butter and honey in small bowl.
+- While the scones are baking, combine the melted butter and honey in a small bowl.

 - Transfer the scones to a wire rack and let cool for at least 10 minutes before serving.